dvshnt/showgrid--api/README.md

 Showgird API pulls data from different sources and combines it together into one API.

+TODO:
+	1. facebook does not seem to fetch all the venues, to gather venue facebook data would need to add a facebook filler.

 this is more or less how the data tree looks like:
 -Venue
   -Event